Cancer Research UK: Manchester Institute

 As a leading cancer research facility, CRUK-MI had over £30m of laboratory equipment within the building and more than £5m of laboratory consumables, re-agents, sequencing kits and chemicals.
 Recom managed the overall programme and triage process, engaging with a specialist laboratory equipment company to carry out the full triage of all laboratory equipment.
 Recom worked closely with the equipment users, original equipment manufacturers, insurance consultants and the insurance loss adjusters to ensure each item was inspected, tested and certified as being un-affected from the fire or similarly, identify and value all equipment that was affected and needed repairing or was classified as ‘beyond economical repair’.
 This process involved more than 150 companies

 from over 40 different countries and over 3500 items of laboratory equipment.
 Each item had to be clearly logged and recorded to assist the client with calculating the overall value of the insurance claim.
 Similar processes were also undertaken for the triage of chemicals, ICT equipment, personal possessions and consumables over a 6-month period.

-As CRUK-MI relocate to temporary laboratory and office accommodation, Recom have managed the process of co-ordinating specialist laboratory equipment to be installed in the new locations.
-Recom has also been responsible for ensuring the new laboratory space has been modified and is fit for purpose to accommodate the laboratory equipment.
+As CRUK-MI relocated to temporary laboratory and office accommodation, Recom managed the process of co-ordinating specialist laboratory equipment to be installed in the new locations.
+Recom were also responsible for ensuring the new laboratory space had been modified and was fit for purpose to accommodate the laboratory equipment.

 ■ Disaster Recovery – On the day, immediate response to the situation